ToyKeeper/fuckometer/README.md

    `steins_gate.py` as a template.
 6. Run the conduits.
 A `start-all-factors.sh` script is provided to make it easier to start or re-start everything.

+More new-user-friendly installation and setup may be added at some point, but for now it's still a very DIY sort of system.